alastria/isbe-gobernanza-onboarding/drafts/draft1.md

-# Onboarding in ISBE - Identity of Organizations and of Employees of Organizations - Verifiable Credentials
+# Onboarding in ISBE - Identity of Organizations and of Employees of Organizations

-# Onboarding in ISBE

 The objectives of the onboarding process in ISBE include the following: